osate/osate2/examples/org.osate.examples/examples/ACVIP_ALISA/ALISA_Example/doc/markdown/README.md

 * Requirements
 * Verification

-There's 2 AADL projects presented in this example:
+There are 2 AADL projects presented in this example:

 * "ALISA_Example" contains the goals, requirements, verification plans, and stakeholders.